-FIGURE 7-31: PUBLIC SERVICES NEAR ANNAPOLIS HIGH SCHOOL Source: City of Annapolis
+FIGURE 7-32: PUBLIC SERVICES NEAR ANNAPOLIS HIGH SCHOOL

-AACPS does not send buses to students that live within a 1/2 mile radius for pre-kindergarten or kindergarten students; within a 1 mile radius for students in grades one through five; and within a 1 1⁄2 mile radius for students attending grades six through twelve.
+AACPS does not send buses to students that live within a 1/2 mile radius for pre-kindergarten or kindergarten students; within a 1 mile radius for students in grades one through five; and within a 1 $\frac{1}{2}$ mile radius for students attending grades six through twelve.
 For students that attend these schools where a bus is not available for any particular reason, walking to and from school is often the only option.